scharffc/CS389Training/README.md

-# CS389Remote
+# CS389Training

-I made a change locally and want to push it in GitHub

-Changes made on the branch christelle
+This repository is used for demos and training purposes.

+* Training on Git / GitHub
+* Training on testing (for ProSum)